How Much Sauerkraut Should I Eat Daily

 If you’re looking for probiotic benefits from sauerkraut, be mindful of store-bought brands, as they may contain lower probiotic counts compared to fresh, unpasteurized sauerkraut.

 Always look for refrigerated sauerkraut.
-Look for labels containing the words raw, live, or probiotic.
+Look for labels containing the words raw, live, or probiotics.
 There should be no sugar or vinegar in the ingredients list.

 Buying sauerkraut in a tin or jar will involve it mixed with vinegar and pasteurized at a very high temperature leaving it without live probiotic cultures.
-Therefore, excluding the fantastic benefits, fresh sauerkraut has to offer.
-Overall, the ingredients to the best sauerkraut and nice and simple.
+Therefore, excluding the fantastic benefits fresh sauerkraut has to offer.
+Overall, the ingredients for the best sauerkraut and nice and simple.

 Can You Eat Too Much Sauerkraut?